fratrung/kubernetes-keystone-integration/README.md

 The integration is composed of two main components:

-### 1. **RBAC Controller (Local Kubernetes Operator)**
+### 1. **Stack4Things RBAC Operator (Local Kubernetes Operator)**
 A custom Kubernetes Operator written in Go with Kubebuilder.
 It is responsible for managing *local cluster resources* derived from Keystone information and user project definitions.
 This controller handles:

-- automatic creation of per-project Kubernetes namespaces
+- Automatic creation of per-project Kubernetes namespaces
-- dynamic Role + RoleBinding generation for OIDC/Keystone users
+- Dynamic Role + RoleBinding generation for OIDC/Keystone users
-- creation of authentication Secrets (Keystone tokens)
+- Creation of authentication Secrets (Keystone tokens)
-- local project lifecycle cleanup via finalizers
+- Local project lifecycle cleanup via finalizers

-It ensures that every Keystone project has an isolated Kubernetes environment with proper RBAC enforcement.
+**It ensures that every Keystone project has an isolated Kubernetes environment with proper RBAC enforcement.**

 ### 2. **Stack4Things Provider (Crossplane Provider)**
 A Crossplane Provider that integrates Kubernetes with the Stack4Things